DrAShabut/AndroidDev/resource-1.md

 ![image](https://github.com/DrAShabut/AndroidDev/assets/146723487/1b3967b5-2593-4630-ad3d-86201d099d9c)

 - Then paste the URL of the project you have created into GitHub (you need to create an empty repo inside GitHub).
+If this is the 1st time, you will be asked to provide your GitHub account details and authorise JB to authenticate your details.

 - Click OK and a list of files will be shown.
 Just click on Push and then refresh your GitHub browser and your project will be shown.